 16. Five Fronts for One Single Position: Critical Strategies for Contemporary Pedagogy in the Subject of Architectural Design

-Leandro Medrano is Associate Professor in the Faculty of Architecture and Urbanism of the University of São Paulo (FAUUSP).
+Leandro Medrano is Associate Professor in the Faculty of Architecture and Urbanism of the University of Sao Paulo (FAUUSP).
 His main work addresses the relationship between social housing and urban development.
-Theory of urbanism, urban sociology, urban design and economic development are some of the research fields involved in his research.
-Medrano has also been involved in partnerships with research groups from other universities, such as GSD Harvard, KTH, UPM and TUDelft.
-In addition to teaching and research activities, he has served in many positions at the University, as: Coordinator of the Architecture and Urbanism Course, Board of Directors of the Science Museum of Unicamp, Executive Committee of the Museum of Visual Arts at Unicamp.
-Is Editor-in-chief of de journal Pós.Revista FAUUSP and Coordinator of the research group Critical Thinking and Contemporary City (PC3).
+Theory of urbanism, urban sociology, urban design, and economic development are some of the research fields involved in his research.
+Medrano has also been involved in partnerships with research groups from other universities, such as GSD Harvard, KTH, UPM, and TUDelft.
+In addition to teaching and research activities, he has served in many positions at the university, such as Coordinator of the Architecture and Urbanism Course, Board of Directors of the Science Museum of Unicamp, and Executive Committee of the Museum of Visual Arts at Unicamp.
+He is also Editor-in-Chief of the journal Pós.Revista FAUUSP and coordinator of the research group Critical Thinking and Contemporary City (PC3).
 His work has been published in books and academic journals.

-Luiz Recaman is Associate Professor in the Faculty of Architecture and Urbanism of the University of São Paulo (FAUUSP).
+Luiz Recaman is Associate Professor in the Faculty of Architecture and Urbanism of the University of Sao Paulo (FAUUSP).
 His main work addresses the critique of architecture and aesthetics, and modern Brazilian and contemporary architecture.
-He is Editor-in-chief of de journal Revista ARA FAUUSP and Coordinator of the research group Critical Thinking and Contemporary City (PC3).
-Prof. Recaman is co-author of Brazil’s Modern Architecture (Phaidon, 2004), and Vilanova Artigas—Habitação e Cidade na Modernização Brasileira (Editora da Unicamp, 2014).
+He is Editor-in-Chief of the journal Revista ARA FAUUSP and coordinator of the research group Critical Thinking and Contemporary City (PC3).
+Prof. Recaman is co-author of Brazil’s Modern Architecture (Phaidon, 2004) and Vilanova Artigas—Habitação e Cidade na Modernização Brasileira (Editora da Unicamp, 2014).